 Other than that, WSOP.com hosts numerous other promotions.
 The Sit and Go Leaderboards offer players a chance at some extra cash for scoring higher each month.
 BLAST players will also find a monthly leaderboard.

 WSOP.com also regularly offers reload bonuses for those looking to add some more funds to their accounts.
 Players will find numerous other promotions each month, and it can pay to keep an eye out.

 How old do I have to be to play at WSOP.com?

 Players have to be at least 21 in all states where the site is legal.

 Where can I play WSOP.com?

-The platform is currently available in Nevada, New Jersey and Pennsylvania.
+The platform is currently available in Michigan, Nevada, New Jersey and Pennsylvania.
 In Nevada and New Jersey, the platform shares liquidity and that also includes the WSOP software partner 888poker in New Jersey and Delaware.